kad-ecoli/InterLabelEC/README.md

-# InterLabelGO+
+# InterLabelEC

-InterLabelGO+ combines a deep learning model (InterLabelGO) and sequence homology search to perform predict a query protein's biological function, in the form of Gene Ontology (GO) terms.
-InterLabelGO uses the last three layers the [ESM2](https://github.com/facebookresearch/esm) large language model to extract sequence features, which are then learned by a series of neural networks to predict GO terms under a new loss function that incorporates label imbalances and inter-label dependencies.
-These deep learning predicted terms are then combined with [DIAMOND](https://github.com/bbuchfink/diamond) search results through a dynamic weighting scheme to derive the consensus prediction.
-InterLabelGO+ (as team [Evans](https://www.kaggle.com/competitions/cafa-5-protein-function-prediction/discussion/466971)) was ranked among the top teams in the recent CAFA5 challenge.
+InterLabelEC predict a query protein's catalytic activity, in the form of Enzyme Commision (EC) numbers.
+InterLabelEC uses the last three layers the [ESM2](https://github.com/facebookresearch/esm) large language model to extract sequence features, which are then learned by a series of neural networks to predict EC numbers under a new loss function that incorporates label imbalances and inter-label dependencies.

 ## System Requirements

-InterLabelGO is developed under a Linux environment with the following software:
+InterLabelEC is developed under a Linux environment with the following software:

 - Python 3.11.5
 - CUDA 12.1